WonderfulToolchain/ws-extfriend/README.md

 * A USB serial port communicating with the WonderSwan at 9600 and 38400 baud,
 * A USB audio device allowing digital stereo audio capture from the WonderSwan.

+Both features can be active simultaneously - for example, this could allow one to control a WonderSwan as an audio synthesizer.

 Special thanks to [BluRaf](https://mastodon.sdf.org/@BluRaf) for providing support and advice through my first journey into TinyUSB lands.

 ## Tips